ether/etherpad-lite/doc/docker.md

 If you want to install some plugins in your container, it is sufficient to list them in the ETHERPAD_PLUGINS build variable.
 The variable value has to be a space separated, double quoted list of plugin names (see examples).

-Some plugins will need personalized settings in the `settings.json` file.
-Just refer to the previous section, and include them in your custom `settings.json`.
+Some plugins will need personalized settings.
+Just refer to the previous section, and include them in your custom `settings.json.docker`.

 ### Examples